V1210N/directus-extensions-installer/README.md

 | --keepConfig       | Determines whether the configuration file will be kept after the operations.
 This is because they may contain sensitive information, like tokens.      | false |

 &nbsp;
-If you wish to download a release from an extension repository located at https://github.com/foo/bar-extension, then you'd use an `extensions.yaml` that looked like so:
+If you wish to download a release from an extension repository located at https://github.com/foo/bar-extension, then you'd use an `extensions.yaml` that would look like so:

 ```
 - name: extension-name